RingoDev/ringodev.github.io/blog/_posts/2024-12-19-the-headaches-of-software-transparency.md

 ---

-Stay tuned for the next post where I'll go down the rabbit hole of the current state VEX adoption by open-source security tooling and where it can bring value **today**.
+Stay tuned for the next post where I'll go down the rabbit hole of the current state of VEX adoption by open-source security tooling and where it can bring value **today**.